The Bone Collector: Plot

 After piecing together the message the killer was sending using the paper scraps, Donaghy and Rhyme are led to an old crime novel called The Bone Collector, which details crimes the killer is replicating.
 The fictional outline leads them to the location of the next victims, a grandfather and granddaughter who have been tied to a pier during a rise in tide.
 The paramedics successfully resuscitate the young girl, but the grandfather dies.
 At the scene, Donaghy finds another piece of bone, part of an old police badge, and a subway map.
 These clues together with the asbestos left by the killer at the scene of Lindsay's death lead Donaghy to an abandoned subway station, where numbers on the side of a carriage have been tampered with to spell out Rhyme's police badge number.

-The killer arrives at Rhyme's house and kills both Thelma and Police Captain Howard Cheney.
+Police captain Howard Cheney arrives at Rhyme's house with the intention of halting the investigation but is murdered by the killer alongside Thelma.
 The killer is revealed to be Richard Thompson, the medical technician in charge of Rhyme's medical equipment.
 Richard's real name is Marcus Andrews, a former forensics expert convicted because an article written by Rhyme exposed Andrews for planting evidence that resulted in the wrongful imprisonment of six innocent people, one of whom hanged himself.
 Maintaining his delusion that he was right to imprison those people, Andrews blames Rhyme for his imprisonment and the abuse he endured during his incarceration and has schemed to humiliate Rhyme by testing his abilities in a game of wits before killing him.
 Rhyme manages to crush Andrews' hand in his medical bed and further harms him severely by biting his neck.
-Unable to move, Rhyme is about to be stabbed to death when Donaghy arrives and shoots Marcus dead.
+Unable to move, Rhyme is about to be stabbed to death by Marcus until Donaghy arrives and shoots him dead.
 The following Christmas, Rhyme, having abandoned his plans to commit suicide, meets his sister and niece coming to visit him, along with Donaghy and other colleagues.